Konamiman/M80dotNet/README.md

 ## Building the wrappers

+To build the wrappers you'll need [the .NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 The `Shared` project has a `PublishProfiles` folder containing a `build.sh` script and several `.pubxml` files, each containing a publish profile for each of the variants.
-The script (for Linux, it works on Windows 10 with WSL too) uses the `dotnet` tool to generate all the variants in the `Release` folder in the root directory of the project, you can just run it to build all the variants or pass the name of a publish profile (filename without the `.pubxml`) as a single argument.
+The script (for Linux, it works on Windows 10 with WSL too) uses the `dotnet` tool (part of the .NET SDK) to generate all the variants in the `Release` folder in the root directory of the project, you can just run it to build all the variants or pass the name of a publish profile (filename without the `.pubxml`) as a single argument.

-If you prefer a more IDE-centric approach for compilation, you can copy all the `.pubxml` files to the `Properties/PublishProfiles` directory of each project, then right-click the project in Visual Studio and select "Publish".
+You can also use [Visual Studio 2022](https://visualstudio.microsoft.com) for compiling the wrappers: copy all the `.pubxml` files to the `Properties/PublishProfiles` directory of each project, then right-click the project in Visual Studio and select "Publish".

 # Last but not least...